noteline-org/noteline/README.md

 ![](logo.png)

 # Problem Statement
-Notebook Streamlined (noteline) seeks to solve the following problem:
+Notebook Streamlined (noteline) attempts to solve the following problem:

-    On average, it takes weeks for a fully functional notebook to reach production.
+    It takes far too long for a fully functional notebook to reach production.

-Such long time delays by itself, causing many consequences.
-Such consequences are:
+These time delays have many consequences, including:

-* Many Notebooks that are providing value never attaining to the production state
+* Many notebooks that provide value never reach production
-* Logic from the Notebooks that do reach the production end up been re-written from the ground up to fit into the pre-existing production infrastructure
+* When notebooks do reach production, their logic needs to be rewritten from the ground up to fit into the pre-existing production infrastructure
-* It is almost impossible to execute Notebooks as a pipeline step
+* It is almost impossible to execute a notebook as part of a pipeline

 # noteline as the Solution